Executive Priorities Template

 - Start adding your items to the matrix

-- If you prefer to use the Mac or Windows app download Priority Matrix and take your data with you
+- If you prefer to use the Mac and Windows app download Priority Matrix and take your data with you

 Meet with Bill?